qit-2024/qit_programming/README.md

 0,0,4,0
 ```

-Although generally is a true, the floating-point calculations produce imprecisions shown in the output sample below:
+Although generally this is true, the floating-point calculations produce imprecisions shown in the output sample below:

 ```csv
 0j,0j,4j,0j